miku86/notes/dom-enlightment.md

 ## 1.16 Traversing nodes in the DOM

-From a node reference (i.e. `document.querySelector('ul')`) its possible to get a different node reference by traversing the DOM using the following properties:
+From a node reference (i.e. `document.querySelector('ul')`) it's possible to get a different node reference by traversing the DOM using the following properties:

 - `parentNode`
 - `firstChild`